missionpinball/mpf-docs/docs/code/api_reference/core/platform_controller.md

 ## Accessing the platform_controller in code

-There is only one instance of the platform_controller in MPF, and it’s accessible via `self.machine.platform_controller`.
+There is only one instance of the platform_controller in MPF, and it's accessible via `self.machine.platform_controller`.

 ## Methods & Attributes